 Does Being Anxious or Depressed Cause Infertility?

-Part of the confusion on this topic might be that there are multiple research studies that have been inaccurately interpreted to say that there is some kind of connection between stress and infertility.
+Part of the confusion on this topic might be that multiple research studies have been inaccurately interpreted to say that there is some kind of connection between stress and infertility.

 For example, despite the continued survival of our species during times of stress, many researchers have conducted questionnaire studies to see if women’s self-reported stress levels were associated with difficulty conceiving.

 These studies are unable to accurately determine the role of stress in infertility due to flaws in how the studies are designed.

 One of the major flaws in the design is the failure to rule out other causes of the relationship between stress and infertility.
 For example, a woman who knows she has low chances of conceiving may be distressed by that knowledge and may also not get pregnant simply because she has preexisting low chances of conceiving.
 A study may determine that she is both stressed and experiencing infertility, but it cannot conclude that stress contributed to infertility.